Towards Stability of Parameter-Free Optimization: Experiments

-\textbf{Convergence speed.} Figure~\ref{app_fig_resnet10}, Figure~\ref{app_fig_resnet100}, and Figure~\ref{app_fig_TINYIMAGENET} in Appendix~\ref{append_loss_img} shows the loss curves of training pretrained\&randomly initialized DenseNet121, ResNet18, ViT-B/16, and VGG11 under CIFAR10, CIFAR100, and Tiny-ImageNet.
-Figure~\ref{fig_lan_exp_comb} in Appendix~\ref{append_loss_lan} shows the loss curves of full fine-tuning BERT and fine-tuning LoRA with GPT2 under selected tasks in the GLUE benchmark.
-In terms of convergence speed, the proposed \textsc{AdamG} achieves competitive performance with the best optimizer across all the conducted optimization tasks.
+\textbf{Convergence speed.} Figures~\ref{app_fig_resnet10}, \ref{app_fig_resnet100}, and \ref{app_fig_TINYIMAGENET} in the Appendix illustrate training loss curves for models—DenseNet121, ResNet18, ViT-B/16, and VGG11—across CIFAR-10, CIFAR-100, and Tiny-ImageNet datasets.
+Similarly, Figure~\ref{fig_lan_exp_comb} shows convergence behavior for full fine-tuning of BERT and LoRA-tuned GPT-2 on selected GLUE benchmark tasks.
+Across all vision and language benchmarks, \textsc{AdamG} demonstrates competitive or superior convergence speed compared to all baseline methods.

-\textbf{Performance of \textsc{GOG}.} Since acceleration techniques like momentum have been widely employed by modern optimizers and improve upon classical training methods such as SGD and AdaGrad-Norm by a large margin, we mainly discuss the results of the accelerated optimizers.
-Here we investigate optimizers without accelerations, comparing the proposed \textsc{GOG} and baselines DoG and DoWG.
-We see that the proposed \textsc{GOG} achieves the best performance in terms of reliability and solution quality, shown in Table~\ref{tab_stability}.